king-gizzard/monkey_data_pipeline/README.md

 Usually, it is best to ignore such output and wait for the terminal to show you the same prompt symbol that was seen when you first opened it.
 Oftentimes, that would be ">".
 This indicates that the script you called has terminated and further actions would be possible on your part.
-When you executed all scripts that you wanted, you may at this point simply close the terminal window.
+When you executed all scripts that you wanted to, you may at this point simply close the terminal window.

-In case the output shown in the terminal contains an error message and/or a traceback, consult with an expert on how to avoid any damages or mitigate their impact ASAP.
+In case the output shown in the terminal contains an error message and/or a traceback, consult an expert on how to avoid any damages or mitigate their impact ASAP.

 Who you gonna call?